-The events of 2020 have made it more important than ever to spend your dollars at minority-owned businesses, many of which have been disproportionately affected by the COVID-19 pandemic.
-We told you about ways you could support the Black community in a city near you (in the wake of the murder of George Floyd), but today we’ve put together our own mini bucket list of our favorite Black-owned restaurants around the U.S. While it’s impossible to list the hundreds of businesses worthy of your support, we’ve curated 30 of our top picks in the restaurant category -- serving up everything from half smokes to soul food to hot chicken.
+The events of the past two years have made it more important than ever to spend your dollars at Black-owned businesses, many of which have been disproportionately affected by the COVID-19 pandemic.
+There are many ways to support the Black community in a city near you, but we’ve also put together a bucket list of some essential Black-owned restaurants around the United States.
+While it’s impossible to list the hundreds of businesses worthy of your support, we’ve curated 36 of our top picks in the restaurant category—serving up everything from half smokes to injera to hot chicken.

 This is on the shortlist for the best fried chicken in the state, and one of the best “not-so-secrets” in the city.
 A lot of people might go to another soul food restaurant named for another woman, and that’s fine, but the line at Bertha’s is always long, completely based on word of mouth.
 Expect daily meat-and-three specials including the aforementioned fried chicken, juicy pork chops, and savory collard greens.

 Grandchamps is run by the husband-and-wife team of Sabrina and Shawn Brockman, and offers a taste of Haiti at their Bed-Stuy and Brooklyn Navy Yard locations.
-The restaurant not only serves up classics like legim (vegetable stew) griyo (pork), kabrit (goat), and large family plates, but also focuses on hiring neighborhood locals and are committed to uplifting the Bed-Stuy community where the flagship restaurant is located.
-From offering group sessions among employees to collectively discuss the issues of police harassment and brutality, to supporting their staff to combat challenges related to COVID-19 together, you’ll find more than just great food at Grandchamps.
+The restaurant not only serves classics like legim (vegetable stew) griyo (pork), kabrit (goat), and large family plates, but also focuses on hiring neighborhood locals and are committed to uplifting the Bed-Stuy community where the flagship restaurant is located.

 Opened in 2018, this NOLA-inspired spot in Wicker Park from chef Brian Jupiter (a New Orleans native), focuses on Creole classics with an emphasis on seafood (think catfish ‘po boys, shrimp and grits and a seafood tower).
 The corner spot also features a retail component with grocery items available for purchase.